Mickey-lucky/Computer_Hardware_Sales_PL_Report/README.md

 # Sales and P&L Reporting Project (FMCG)
 ## Project Introduction
-AtliQ hardware is a company that sales computer hardware to both brick & mortar retailers and e-commerce businesses across multiple regions and countries.
-The report aims to provide comprehensive insights into sales performance and financial outcomes through two parts: Sales Report and P&L Financial Report.
-The sales analyzes sales trend for customers and market, enabling the company to uncover growth opportunities and identigy area of improvement across different countries.
-The P&L report will provide in-depth insight of its financial performance and aid in data-driven financial planning and budgeting.
+AtliQ Hardware is a company that sells computer hardware to both brick-and-mortar retailers and e-commerce businesses across multiple regions and countries.
+The report aims to provide comprehensive insights into sales performance and financial outcomes in two parts: The sales report and the P&L financial report.
+The report analyzes sales trends for customers and the market, enabling the company to uncover growth opportunities and identify areas of improvement across different countries.
+The P&L report will provide in-depth insight into its financial performance and aid in data-driven financial planning and budgeting.

 ### Sales Report Objective:
 It aims to generate a [customer sales performance report](https://github.com/Mickey-lucky/Sales_PL_Reporting_Project-Excel-Power-Pivot-/blob/main/Hardware%20Sales%20reporting_Mengya%20Wu%E2%80%94%E2%80%94final.pdf) and a marketing performance vs target report.
 The [market performance report](https://github.com/user-attachments/assets/a91fb2bf-7147-4c47-8d29-b0af5cf9e188). conducted a comprehensive comparison between marketing performance and sales targets.
-The report will enable the company to monitor and evaluate its sales performance and trends, empower it to enhance its sales strategy, and identify potential marketing expansion opportunities based on data-driven analysis.
+The report will enable the company to monitor and evaluate its sales performance and trends, empower it to enhance its sales strategy and identify potential marketing expansion opportunities based on data-driven analysis.

 ![Customer sales performance!](https://github.com/user-attachments/assets/54c9c309-e3e6-4e54-a733-b646cc2427f7)<br><br><br><br>